Equine Science

 • Equine Anatomy and Physiology

-Equip yourself with biological knowledge of the horse, taking a close-up look at the anatomy and physiology.
-You’ll analyse cell and biochemical reactions that sustain life, to the functioning and anatomy of the body’s organs and their interactions with each other.
-In addition, you’ll look at the evolution of the horse and adaptations to the structural systems.
-Wonder at the unique athleticism of the equine stature.
-These basic foundational concepts will form the building blocks of your understanding of some of the fastest growing areas in the equine field, including reproductive physiology, exercise physiology and nutrition.
-You’ll also delve into the welfare and performance of the horse at all levels, including daily horse husbandry, exercise programmes, and veterinary support.
+You'll equip yourself with biological knowledge of the horse, taking a close-up look at the anatomy and physiology.
+You’ll analyse cell and biochemical reactions that sustain life, plus the functioning and anatomy of the body’s organs and their interactions with each other.
+In addition, you’ll look at the evolution of the horse and adaptations to the structural systems, exploring the unique athleticism of the equine stature.

 Furthermore, you’ll participate in lab work, such as in preparation of tissue specimens for histological (entire tissue), cytological (single cell) observations, and cadaver (deceased) specimens.